Raghab-Pandit/trinity/README.md

 *an e-commerce web app*

 Bizzo is an e-commerce web app where you can go through daily-use products and add them to cart.
-Bizzo is designed and programmed by Raghab Pandit.
+Bizzo is designed and developed by Raghab Pandit.

 <img width="1365" height="520" alt="1" src="https://github.com/user-attachments/assets/7ca34330-de94-423f-b355-43e74b566d29" />